Montreal chef Antonio Park was forced to pivot from a high-end dining experience at his Japanese restaurant to takeout and delivery. Continue reading

-Aalia was first hired as a reporter for Global Montreal just shy of completing her journalism degree at Concordia University in 2012.
+By 17, she was already interning at Global Montreal and got hired as a reporter just shy of completing her journalism degree at Concordia University in 2012.

-She eventually transformed from a night owl to a morning bird after spending a year waking up at the crack of dawn to report on live breaking news for Breakfast Television Montreal.
+Looking to diversify her experience, she briefly departed from her Global News family.
+She spent a year waking up at the crack of dawn to report on live breaking news for Breakfast Television Montreal and then went on to work as a reporter for CTV Montreal.

-In her free time, Aalia loves to travel and work on her YouTube series, Seriously Gluten-Free, which features restaurants around Canada that accommodate people with Celiac Disease and gluten sensitivities.
+In her free time, Aalia loves to travel, take improv classes at Second City and work on her YouTube series, Seriously Gluten-Free, which features restaurants around Canada that accommodate people with celiac disease and gluten sensitivities.

 Digital tweaks that obscure your flaws are setting an unrealistic standard of beauty and that can take a toll on one’s self-esteem.
 Continue reading →